neilliang90/Sadam/README.md

 # Sadam
-This repository contains our pytorch implementation of Sadam in the paper [Calibrating the Learning Rate for Adaptive Gradient Methods to Improve Generalization Performance].
+This repository contains our pytorch implementation of Sadam in the paper [Calibrating the Learning Rate for Adaptive Gradient Methods to Improve Generalization Performance](https://arxiv.org/abs/1908.00700).

+( Experiments for CIFAR100 and LSTM are on the way and will release soon! )

 ## Prerequisites:
 * pytorch